 There are currently 140 academic credits (104 credits for the rabbinical ordination and 36 credits for the Master's Degree), 4 trimesters of Fieldwork Support Seminar, and 4 trimesters of Core Concepts Seminar required for ordination.
-Each trimester you will meet with the Academic Dean to discuss the courses that you will take that trimester.
+Each trimester you will meet with the Academic Dean or the Assistant Academic Dean to discuss the courses that you will take that trimester.
 There are certain courses that need to be taken in order and one should strive to take the entry-level courses as soon as possible.
 An example of this is the Talmud curriculum where the following courses must be taken in order: Introduction to Mishnah, two trimesters of Introduction to Talmud, two trimesters of Intermediate Talmud and two trimesters of Advanced Talmud.
 Now that AJR is running on a trimester system, students who want to study full time all year round can finish the program in three years as long as they are ready to enter Hebrew IIA in beginning their studies at AJR.
 Others will choose to study at a more measured pace, finishing the program in five years, or longer when competed through part time study.

 Students should be aware that not all courses are offered every year.
 As a general rule, one may assume that most Rabbinics, Hebrew, some Bible courses and Fieldwork Support Seminar are offered every year.
+For a general description of how frequently certain courses are offered, see the descriptions Section XXX: Course Catalog below.